knhash/knhash.github.io/_posts/2024-06-01-explore-lookalike.md

 - **Cold Users**: 18.38% increase in time spent and 5.76% increase in reward rate.

-These results highlight the effectiveness of the clustering-based recommendation system in improving engagement.
+These results of the A/B experiment highlight the effectiveness of the clustering-based recommendation system in improving engagement.
 Further iterations and optimizations are ongoing, but the initial success is promising.

 So we wrote a paper about it :)